pedrom40/highlighter/README.md

 * MS Edge: After selecting text, the browser selects the rest of the page even though it only saves original selection
 * The expand/collapse icon doesn't change as applied, need to fix that
 * Not necessarily a bug, but thought I'd mention hard-coded query copying because I couldn't loop through the same query results more than once.
 Again, need more PHP research time
-* On single word double click, it selects the word next to it
+* Tried to create a function that highlights the whole word even if only half the word was highlighted, however I had to scrap it because on a single word double click, it selects the word next to it